prebid/prebid-server-java/docs/config-app.md

 - `auction.max-request-size` - set the maximum size in bytes of OpenRTB Auction request.
 - `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.expected-cache-time-ms` - approximate value in milliseconds for Cache Service interacting.
-This time will be subtracted from global timeout.
+- `ad-server-currency` - default currency for auction, if its value was not specified in request This time will be subtracted from global timeout.

 ## Amp